 C. In accordance with the Medicines Act we will always use a veterinary licenced product.
 Should this not be available we will then use veterinary products licenced for use in other species and failing that a human medical product.
 Any use of off-licence medication will be based upon or knowledge of its use in animals and an assessment made of the risk and benefits involved.
 This is particularly common in species other than dogs and cats for which few licenced products are available.
 Please speak to a veterinary surgeon if you have any concerns about this issue.

 In an emergency call your normal practice and you will be directed to the appropriate emergency provider.

 OWNERSHIP OF RECORDS

 The care given to your pet may involve undertaking some specific investigations, for example taking radiographs.
-The ownership of the resulting radiographs and all other records will remain at all times with the practice as part of the complete and comprehensive records.
-Charges made for x-rays are for the production and interpretation of them.
-If required, we can arrange copies of the x-rays but this would be at your expense.
+The ownership of the resulting radiographs, and all other records will remain at all times with the practice as part of the complete and comprehensive records.
+Charges made for x-rays, blood tests, etc are for the production and interpretation of them.
+If required, we can arrange copies of these but this would be at your expense.

 Radiographs and copies of all laboratory results, with a summary of the history will be passed on, by request, to another Veterinary Surgeon should the need arise.
 You may view your pet’s clinical notes on request by appointment only.
 Please note it is your responsibility to provide us with accurate contact details.